nxpatterns/enterprise-software-architecture/Articles/Nest.js/Quick-Start-Nx-Angular/ReadMe.md

 And thus, we have discussed two Apostles of our Holy Trinity.
 But what of the third one?
 What divine powers does Nx bring to our enterprise salvation?

+#### From Angular to Nest.js: Same But Different

+When transitioning **from Angular to Nest.js**, you'll notice several similarities. **Both** frameworks are built on **TypeScript**, and both use **decorators** to define classes and methods.

+The module system in Nest.js will feel familiar to Angular developers, though with some key differences.
+Controllers in Nest.js might remind you of the old Angular.js days, and while they serve a similar routing and request handling purpose as Angular components, they're fundamentally different.
+Think of them as the entry points for your HTTP requests rather than UI elements.

+Currently, Nest.js doesn't have an equivalent to Angular's standalone components - though who knows what Kamil (Nest.js creator) has planned for the future.

+While these architectural parallels appear complex at first, we'll explore all these details hands-on as we create a Nest.js application within our Nx monorepo.
+After all, learning by doing is the best approach.

 ### Nx: The Holy Spirit of Enterprise Scalability

 I've been using Nx since its inception[^fistUseNx].
 When we want to create enterprise workspaces that offer a proven schema from day one (and through my own enhancements, provide infinite scalability and true re-usability - more on that later), Nx is ideal.